MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/changes/ac/README.md

 ## Ethaxium Ingot

-They no longer drop from the Gatekeeper Minions.
-But there also is a new alternative reicpe for them.
+**Ethaxium Ingots** no longer drop from the Gatekeeper Minions.
+Furthermore there is a new recipe for them.

 ## Hardmode